The Pentagon War

 Jerry followed him out of the viewing room and back through the fluorescently-lit chamber they'd both hibernated in.
 Jerry could feel his strength returning, but slowly.
 He wondered if enough of his strength would come back to stomach his orders.

-Namu's airless moon beamed its lumpy crescent greeting down on them through the overhead window.
-They were standing on what would have been the ceiling had the main engine been on.
+Namu's airless moon beamed its lumpy crescent greeting upon them through a tall, narrow window in the hull.
+They were standing on the room's Braking Floor, what would have been its ceiling had the main engine been on.
 Arnie ceremoniously ripped the end off the red envelope, blew it open, pulled out the three-inch-square shiny wafer, and flashed it in the light.
 Slowly, he positioned the square before a slot beneath a meter-wide display screen.
 He shrugged.
 "Well, here we go."

 He popped the square into the slot.
 Jerry rubbed the last traces of grogginess out of his eyes, blinked hard once, and focussed.
 The screen flickered to life and a middle-aged woman's face, framed against the emblem of the Solar Bureau of Investigation, spoke its pre-recorded gospel.